Aurora Music Festival

 The AURORA Music Festival (also referred to as the Clark Hot Air Balloon Music, Arts and Food Festival) is an annual music and arts festival featuring live music, food, art installations, and hot air balloons held in Clark Global City in Pampanga, Philippines over the course of two days.
+The festival was later expanded into Cebu and Davao.
+It is organized by Epic Events.

 Background

 First edition and COVID-19 pandemic

-The inaugural year of the Aurora Music Festival was initially scheduled to take place in the summer of 2020 but was postponed because of the COVID-19 outbreak.
+The inaugural Aurora Music Festival, originally scheduled for the summer of 2020, was postponed due to the COVID-19 pandemic.
+It eventually took place from June 10–11, 2022.
+The festival featured hot air balloon displays and performances by local artists and bands.
+Tickets purchased for the original date remained valid for the rescheduled event.

-It was then announced that the festival will be held on June 10-11, 2022, two years since the original date.
-The organizers assured ticket holders that the performers are still the same as previously announced, and that the tickets purchased before are still valid.

-The festival will feature hot air balloons display along with live music performances by local artists and bands.

-Confusion with the PIHABF
+Confusion with the Philippine International Hot Air Balloon Fiesta

 The Aurora Music Festival is held in Clark Global City, inside the Clark Freeport Zone where the Philippine International Hot Air Balloon Fiesta (PIHABF) is also held since 1994 before they moved to Carmona, Cavite for its 2020 edition.
 When the music festival was announced, it created a confusion with it being held at the same place and involved hot air balloon.

 On April 13, 2022, the organizing committee of PIHABF released a statement to clarify that their event is different from the Clark Hot Air Balloon Music, Arts and Food Festival (AURORA Music Festival), and that they do not have any association with the organization and the management of the said event.

 Lineups

+Expansion

+Following the success of the Aurora Music Festival's first edition, the festival expanded to other cities and has been held annually in conjunction with the main festival in Clark, usually later in the year.

+The first expansion was held in Cebu City on November 19, 2022, at the South Road Properties, with Ben&Ben, Zack Tabudlo, Arthur Nery, Adie, Unique Salonga, and Al James as headliners.
+This was the first and only edition held in Cebu after the cancellation of the 2023 edition.
+However, the Cebu edition is set to resume its second year on November 22, 2025, at City Di Mare with SB19 as its headliner.

+The festival then expanded to Davao City, bringing Rico Blanco, Ben&Ben, Armi Millare, and Adie to the Crocodile Park Concert Ground on October 28, 2023.
+The second year of the Davao City edition was held on November 30, 2024, with Ely Buendia, Cup of Joe, Moira Dela Torre, Arthur Nery, and Orange and Lemons as headliners.